-About the Bibliography
+About the LOVE Bibliography

 This bibliography is a work in progress.
 The emphasis is on health and social services, including the following areas: health care, mental health, resilience, social services, housing, residential care, cultural competence, discrimination in all forms, legal issues and public policy, end-of-life concerns, the aging process, and family or social networks.

 The published literature concerning the lived experiences of LGBT older adults allows for the critical assessment of current social and health care systems, shedding light on the extent to which diverse populations have access to equitable services.
-Research on health and aging in the LGBT community has grown considerably within the past decade.
+Research on health and aging in the LGBT community has grown considerably within the past two decades.
 This is due in large part to the resistance, resilience, and advocacy work of LGBT seniors and their allies.
 Although in terms of legal equality, particularly in Canada, there have been tremendous strides in acknowledging the histories of struggle and social marginalization within LGBT communities, themes of exclusion, inequity, disparity, and invisibility are the inevitable backdrop to their stories of aging.
 Health and social care services are implicated in the social exclusion and marginalization of LGBT older adults.
 Research is helping us to understand the presence of discrimination in our society and its institutions, and how gender expressions and sexualities beyond hetero- and cisnormativity have been and continue to be pathologized.
 Despite great social progress, the health needs of LGBT seniors have largely been absent in health policy and programming — even in the most progressive of countries — and are not regularly considered within the scope of practice of many health care professionals.
 Not all LGBT seniors are alike, of course, divided as they are by class, gender expression, ethnicity, social mores, etc. The literature reflects the diverse needs of the community.
-It is hoped that the references collected in the bibliography will contribute to the growth of our knowledge and the development of appropriate health and social service programs and policies for the LGBT aging population in Canada and internationally.
+It is hoped that the references collected in the LOVE bibliography will contribute to the growth of our knowledge and the development of appropriate health and social service programs and policies for the LGBT aging population in Canada and internationally.